 - 1. Ensure that the unit is not short-cycling (rapid power-up and shut-down) during its start-up procedure.
-This can be caused by: - A faulty switch - Damaged wiring - A malfunctioning control thermostat - 2.
-Diagnose the control thermostat by testing for continuity.
-Reference Page 17 for the procedure.
+This can be caused by: - A faulty switch - · Damaged wiring - A malfunctioning ETS module - Diagnose the ETS module by testing for continuity.
+Reference Page 22 for the procedure.
 Test the unit after this is complete. - 3.
-Detach the diesel burner from the Aqua-Hot (see Page 41) to gain access to components for testing. - 4.
+Detach the diesel burner from the Aqua-Hot (see Page 47) to gain access to components for testing. - 4.
 Remove the igniter coil flange to gain access to the fuel tower, nozzle, igniter module, and flame sensor.

-5. Visually inspect this sub-assembly, looking for any damage or leak locations.
+Visually inspect this sub-assembly, looking for any damage or leak locations.